Houston Dog Bite Lawyers

 Compensation for Your Dog Bite Injuries in Houston

-If you’ve suffered injuries after being bitten by someone’s dog, you may be entitled to money for the related losses, including:
+If you were injured after being bitten by someone’s dog, you may be entitled to money for the losses:

-- Medical expenses, such as hospitalization, surgeries, and prescriptions
+- Medical expenses, such as hospitalization, surgeries, and prescription medications

 - Lost wages and income from missed work

-- Lost earning capacity when your injuries disable you from going back to your regular job
+- Lost earning capacity if your injuries prevent you from going back to your regular job

 Defenses to Dog Bite Liability in Texas